qompassai/blaze.nvim/README.md

 ### Protection for Vulnerable Populations

 The dual licensing aims to address the cybersecurity gap that disproportionately affects underserved populations.
-As highlighted by recent attacks[^1], low-income residents, seniors, and foreign language speakers face higher-than-average risks of being victims of cyber attacks.
+As highlighted by recent attacks[^1], low-income residents, seniors, and foreign language speakers face higher-than-average risks of being victims of cyberattacks.
 By offering both open-source and commercial licensing options, we encourage the development of cybersecurity solutions that can reach these vulnerable groups while also enabling sustainable development and support.

 ### Preventing Malicious Use